KangboLu/fb-request-lib/README.md

 # fb-request-lib
-A friendly request library for Facebook API query in python2
+A friendly request library for Facebook API query
+Python2 and Python3 are supported!

 ## Section 0: What is this library for?
 This Facebook Marketing Api request library is designed for making